 It sells homes

 It’s a catch 22.
 Even though the low sheen finish is a more contemporary and modern look, the potential buyer of your home has tunnel vision.
 They only see the wow factor of a shiny floor when viewing your home.
-Also, they have no concerns over the liveability qualities the low sheen provides.
+Also, they have no concerns over the low maintenance qualities the low sheen provides.
 Once settled in after a purchase, they soon learn it’s not all that fun cleaning them every day.

 Do not get put off though, all gloss level options for timber floors and polished timber staircases have their benefits and all look great.
 It all boils down to personal preference, and your particular circumstances.